Caring for your Sofa

 Fabric Sofa Care Guide

-Upholstery fabric generally cannot be cleaned in the washing machine (with the exception of loose covers).
-However, by vacuuming or brushing your furniture frequently, it minimises the chance of dust particles settling and affecting the durability and colour of the fabric.
+Upholstery fabric generally cannot be cleaned in the washing machine.
+By vacuuming and brushing your furniture frequently, it minimises the chance of dust particles settling and affecting the durability and colour of the fabric.
 To keep your sofa in the very best condition, we recommend an in-situ professional upholstery cleaning every 18 months.
 With emergencies, such as drink or food stains, a local specialist cleaning company should be contacted for advice on how to proceed.
+(Please note, Arlo & Jacob are not liable for any damage caused by a third party.)

 Young Children & Pets

 With sticky fingers and biscuit crumbs likely, investing in an easy-to-clean sofa with versatile and hardwearing fabric is a must.
-Regular spot cleaning is important to remove stains before they sink in.
-Use a lightly damp, clean cloth to lift any spills as quickly as possible.
+It is important to remove stains before they sink in.
+Use a slightly damp, clean cloth to lift any spills as quickly as possible, but do not scrub the stain as this will risk lifting the dye.
+Don’t use too much water as this can result in watermarks and discolouration.
+Before using a cleaning solution, test it on a small, discreet area to ensure it doesn’t cause damage to the upholstery.
 Although our furry friends are integral to the family, they can affect the appearance of a sofa with their fur, claws and mucky paws.
-A durable fabric is important in this instance where fur can be easily brushed off with a furniture brush, and any dirt can quickly be wiped clean.
-We would recommend X X fabric for family homes with young children and pets.
+Durable fabric is important in this instance where fur can be easily brushed off with a furniture brush, and any dirt can quickly be wiped clean.
+While many fabrics can be suitable, we would recommend Aqua clean chenille and Plush chenille for family homes with young children and pets.
 Small fabric pulls made by claws and paws can be repaired if your sofa is covered by Staingard – contact Staingard for more information.
+If you’re ever in doubt, seek professional advice before attempting to clean upholstery yourself.

 Washing Loose Cover Sofas

+When your cover arrives, it’s important to unfold it and put it straight onto the sofa frame.
+Most creases should drop out within a few days; however, for persistent creases, gentle steaming with a clothes steamer can lift them.
 We always recommend professionally dry-cleaning loose covers.
-However, some of our loose covers can be machine washed depending on the type of fabric.
-Follow the washing instruction that are attached to your cover for the best results.
-If you do decide to machine wash your covers, be sure to put them back onto the sofa when they are slightly damp in order to retain their shape.
-Covers should be washed on a cool, thirty degree, gentle cycle.
+If you do decide to machine wash your covers (which we do not recommend), be sure to put them back onto the sofa when they are slightly damp in order to retain their shape.
+Covers should be washed on a cool, thirty-degree, gentle cycle.
 Be sure to wash all the pieces together to avoid ending up with slight colour variations.
-If your cover has been protected with Staingard, it cannot be washed in the machine as this will remove the protective coating.
 If you have a clothes steamer, you can gently steam the covers once they are back on the sofa to help remove any larger creases.

 Looking after Leather

 It is crucial to protect your leather sofa if you want it to stand the test of time.
 Wipe up spills when they happen using a clean, absorbent cloth.
 With a soft, dry cloth, dust your furniture regularly and ensure you use a vacuum cleaner to prevent a build-up of dirt.
 Position sofas away from direct sunlight since the leather can fade when exposed to too much sun.
 For minor scratches, use a soft cloth or clean fingers to buff away the mark gently.
 Refrain from using cleaning solvents, furniture polish, oils, varnish, abrasive cleaners, detergent soaps or ammonia water to clean the leather.
 If the stain persists, we recommend using a professional cleaning specialist to prevent long-term damage, and we also suggest you use a good leather conditioner every 6-12 months.
+Leather furniture does not have reversible cushions: this is because two leather surfaces next to each other will rub and cause friction.
 For larger splits or tears, see our blog: How to repair a leather sofa.

 Looking after a Velvet Sofa

 Velvet is beautiful but can be very delicate.
-The fabric is not particularly family or pet-friendly since getting it wet can permanently damage the appearance of the sofa and stains are also difficult to remove.
+Natural fibre velvet is not particularly family or pet-friendly since getting it wet can permanently damage the appearance of the sofa and stains are also difficult to remove; however, if it is a poly-blend, it is considerably more durable.
 This is worth bearing in mind if families have young children or pets and we would advise taking extra care if velvet is your choice.
+Marking and crushing is a natural occurrence with velvet so it should be expected.
+This is not a fault and will gradually add character over time.
+A velvet brush can be used to try and get rid of any marks, as well as gentle steaming.

 Caring for a Wool Sofa

 Wool is a natural fibre fabric that is strong and durable.
 It is naturally fire resistant and hypoallergenic.
 To care for wool, always use a cold, damp cloth to wipe up spills.
 Vacuum the sofa regularly to avoid crumbs from being ground into the fabric.
-Wool can bubble, and some piling can be expected over time (like a wool jumper).
+Wool can bobble, and some piling can be expected over time (like a wool jumper – but this can be removed with a bobble buster).

 Looking after Linen